turbot/steampipe-mod-hackernews-insights/README.md

 # Hacker News Insights Mod for Steampipe

-A Hacker News dashboarding tool that can be used to view dashboards and reports across latestHacker News items .
+A Hacker News dashboarding tool that can be used to view dashboards and reports across the latest Hacker News stories, jobs, and other items.

 ![image](https://raw.githubusercontent.com/turbot/steampipe-mod-aws-insights/main/docs/images/hacker_news_dashboard.png)